 Don’t underestimate automation when it comes to your support service.
 It can save a lot of time for your support reps, especially during the festive season.
 It is also a great way to keep your Average Response Time (ART) metrics low, reduce friction for your customers, and streamline all your working processes.
 What is more, you will be able to get more done in less time without the need for human work.

 But do not automate everything.
 First, think of what processes need to be automated.
-Mostly, those are some repetitive tasks or manual work that can be easily resolved using bots or knowledge base.
+Mostly, those are some repetitive tasks or manual work that can be easily resolved using bots or a knowledge base.
 Be extra careful when automating processes for first-time customers, as this may get them frustrated, compared to the repeat customers who already know the way around your service and website.

 The next step is to create a unified channel for collaboration where you can store all the information silos you have.
 A help desk will be an optimal option in this case.